Mfaouzia/mfaouzia.github.io/_posts/2024-01-08-time-management.md

 <img src="https://raw.githubusercontent.com/Mfaouzia/Mfaouzia.github.io/master/src/img/january/11.jpg" alt="book" height="200" width="400"/>

-The Miracle Morning taught me that how you start your day determines how you live your day.
-And how you live your day determines how you live your life.
-By making a few simple changes to my morning habits, I was able to make a huge impact on my time management and my life quality.
+"The Miracle Morning" taught me that how you start your day determines how you live your day, and how you live your day determines how you live your life.
+By making a few simple changes to my morning habits, I was able to have a huge impact on my time management and my quality of life

 ## The Art of Saying "NO"

-Another key lesson I learned about time management is the art of saying **"NO"**.
+Another key lesson I learned about time management is the art of saying **"NO."**
-This was a hard one for me, because I’ve always been a *people-pleaser*.
+This was a  difficult lesson for me, because I’ve always been a *people-pleaser*.
 I wanted to help everyone, please everyone, and be liked by everyone.
 But I realized that by saying yes to everything and everyone, I was saying no to myself.
 I was sacrificing my own goals, dreams, and happiness for the sake of others.

-I learned that saying no is not selfish or rude, it’s necessary and respectful.
+I learned that saying no is not selfish or rude; it’s necessary and respectful.
 It’s necessary because you have limited time and energy, and you need to use them wisely.
 It’s respectful because you’re being honest and realistic, and you’re not letting anyone down.

 So, how do you say no without feeling guilty or offending anyone?
 Here are some tips I’ve learned:

-- **Be honest, but kind**: If you can’t do something, just say so.
+- **Be honest but kind**: If you can’t do something, just say so.
 Don’t make up excuses or lie.
 People appreciate honesty, and they will respect you for it.
 - **Offer a rain check**: If you can’t do something now, but you’re interested in doing it later, suggest another time that works for you.
-This way, you’re not rejecting the person or the opportunity, you’re just postponing it.
+This way, you’re not rejecting the person or the opportunity; you’re just postponing it.
-- **Keep it short and sweet**: Sometimes, all you need is a polite *No, thanks.* You don’t have to explain yourself or justify your decision.
+- **Keep it short and sweet**: Sometimes, all you need is a polite *"No, thanks."* You don’t have to explain yourself or justify your decision.
 Just be courteous and firm.

 <img src="https://raw.githubusercontent.com/Mfaouzia/Mfaouzia.github.io/master/src/img/january/8.png" alt="no" height="200" width="300"/>